ninjaguru/YouTube-Downloader/README.md

 The app will open to the front page of YouTube.
 From here, you can either sign in, or search for a video or channel.
 Upon finding a video you want to download, click the download button in the bar at the top.
 A message will appear saying that it is downloading and to please wait for it to finish.
 When the green check mark appears, you are safe to close the program or start another download.

 *Please Note:*

-You cannot have simultanious downloads going at once, at least not yet.
+You cannot have simultaneous downloads going at once, at least not yet.
 This will be fixed in the future, but for now, you have to wait for one download to finish before beginning another.
 Issues may also arise from downloading a video that has an identical name to another video already downloaded.
-This issue has been mostly fixed by including the video uploaders name at the end of the video title.
+This issue has been mostly fixed by including the video uploader's name at the end of the video title.
 However, the possibility still exist for both the uploader and title to be identical.
 If this happens, the previously downloaded video will be overwritten.
 Hopefully, this issue can be fully resolved in the future, but for now you are highly unlikely to run into the issue.
 It's just something that you need to be aware of in niche situations.

 ## Special Thanks